 As a managed Surveillance as a Service provider, consider how you can grow your business by building solutions for these restaurant use cases:

 Restaurants stock expensive cuts of meat, seafood, and bottles of wine and liquor.
-Surveillance cameras can deter employee theft, which, according to the National Restaurant Association, can account for as much as 4 percent of total food costs.
-Share that statistic with your prospects—in many cases, the savings may be more than enough to cover the cost of your services.
+Surveillance cameras can deter employee theft, which, according to the National Restaurant Association, can account for as much as 4 percent of food costs.
+Share that statistic with your prospects; in many cases, the savings may be more than enough to cover the cost of your services.

-The bar can be one of the biggest sources of shrinkage, whether through overpouring, non-compliant procedures, unauthorized comps, or theft.
+The bar can be one of the most significant sources of shrinkage, whether through overpouring, non-compliant procedures, unauthorized comps, or theft.
 However, video cameras that monitor activities at the bar, with solutions such as Glimpse, can reduce losses by at least 30 percent.

 3Drive-Thru and Curbside Pickup

 Cameras installed as part of the drive-thru system or at curbside pickup parking spaces help teams identify customers more quickly, deliver the correct orders and increase the efficiency and speed of service.

 Accommodations and food services job openings totaled more than 1.3 million in July 2022 – filling those positions will require substantial investments in training.
 Video footage can expedite the training process, showing new employees how to perform their jobs rather than telling them.

 Spills and accidents are common in busy restaurant kitchens, and unfortunately, so are slip-and-fall accidents.
 Surveillance as a Service provides businesses with a convenient way to monitor the front and back of the house for accidents, provide indisputable evidence of how the incident occurred and defend against frivolous lawsuits.